axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

    alt="">
  </div>
  <p>The FIAT company can pay the Convivium for the pump.
 They are happy.
 The co-owners included in the <em>Pump Convivium</em> BANNER distribute the funds according to the RADs each person has.</p>
  <p>Alternatively, they may decide to split the Convivium revenue equally.
 Or maybe to fix it to a 50%/30%/20% split.
-These could work, too, but they smell too much like the FIAT way of doing things.
+These could work, too, but they smell too much like the <span class="_paradigm">FIAT</span> way of doing things.
 It is static rather than dynamic and rejects the flexibility of RADs to determine co-ownership.
 That should tell you to take a second look.</p>
- <p>Beware that if you are moving towards <em>static</em>, you probably are moving towards FIAT.</p>
+ <p>Beware that if you are moving towards <em>static</em>, you probably are moving towards <span class="_paradigm">FIAT</span>.</p>

 <h1 class="_section">RELATED</h1>
  <ul>